Program Name: Finance and Information Management

 Program Degree: Master of Science (M.Sc.) in Finance

 Program Focus: Digital finance, financial management, information technology and financial mathematics in conjunction with entrepreneurial thinking and acting.

-G2 To deepen the knowledge and skills in leading, managing and developing a wide range business scenario on different industry levels, in different sectors worldwide by recognizing designing efficient and sustainable financial, investment and risk management processes due to automation.
+G2 To deepen the knowledge and skills in leading, managing and developing a wide range of business scenario on different industry levels, in different sectors worldwide by recognizing and designing efficient and sustainable financial, investment and risk management processes due to automation.

-G3 To develop the attitudes and values, that promote personal development and a link between practice and science in the field of finance and information management
+G3 To develop the attitudes and values that promote personal development and a link between practice and science in the field of finance and information management.

 1. Quantitative Finance (QM),

 Positions where FIM Program graduates with this specific requirement profile are needed can be found in: